TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 “Every time you write a new code, you should do so reluctantly, under duress, because you completely exhausted all your other options.”
 - Jeff Atwood, co-founder Stack Overflow

+Donald Knuth: “premature optimization is the root of all evil”

+Suchar: Wraca Bolek do domu
+- Pralke kupiłem!
+- Ile wydałeś?
+- Czterech.

 <!-- “The longer I live, the more I realize the impact of attitude on life.